10 Films Set in Antarctica and the Arctic

 From Frozen Planet photographer Anthony Powell, the moving documentary “Antarctica: A Year on Ice” is set in the Ross Island region and chronicles an entire year spent living and working on two remote research bases.
 Over ten years in the making, this award-winning film takes the viewer on a visually stunning journey to one of the harshest regions of the world, witnessing the valuable and challenging work carried out by a small yet dedicated team of scientists, technicians and craftsmen.

 Visiting Antarctica or the Arctic on an Expedition Cruise

 Be inspired and discover the sheer joy, unexpected sights, and incredible wildlife and beauty of the wild corners of the earth on an expedition cruise.
 At Expeditions Online, our specialty is polar cruises on small ships, travelling to Antarctica, Arctic Svalbard, Greenland, and many other incredible destinations in the polar regions.
-If you would like more information, contact us online or visit us at expeditionsonline.com
+For more information, contact us!

 Expeditions Online Newsletter